amboar/amboar.github.io/notes/2022/01/13/openbmc-development-workflow.md

 19. `coredumpctl dump $PID -o /tmp/core`

 ### On the development machine, prepare the bitbake environment for core analysis
-20. `bitbake obmc-phosphor-image`
+20. `bitbake -c do_package_write_ipk dbus-sensors`

-This is necessary to regenerate the package index and the packages we want to install below through the `bbdbg` invocation.
-We don't have to do anything with the generated images.
-It's unfortunate but I'm not aware of a way to avoid it.
+`devtool build` doesn't run the step of packaging up the application for `opkg` to deploy, so we have to explicitly invoke this step.

 ### On the development machine, analyse the core dump
 20. `scp $BMC:/tmp/core .`